PowerFeather/powerfeather-docs/docs/guides/get_started.md

 ### ESP-IDF

-On Mac OS and Linux, open a terminal with [ESP-IDF environment set up](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html#step-4-set-up-the-environment-variables).
-On Windows you can just open the [ESP-IDF x.y CMD or ESP-IDF x.y PowerShell](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/windows-setup.html#launching-esp-idf-environment), where `x.y` is the specific version of ESP-IDF you installed.
+On Mac OS and Linux, open a terminal with the [ESP-IDF environment loaded](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html#step-4-set-up-the-environment-variables).
+On Windows open the [ESP-IDF Command Prompt or ESP-IDF PowerShell](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/windows-setup.html#launching-esp-idf-environment).

 Navigate to a directory where the example project can be downloaded to and run the following command: